myhrmans/toersten-discord-bot/README.md

 # toersten-discord-bot
 Toersten daily task is to drink beer and handle the people in Ödets discord

+## Instructions
+When doing development run the command: python bot.py
+To be able to run the bot locally you need the following moduals:
+- mechanicalsoup
+- discord#rewrite
+- cssselector

 ## Current Features
 - Check latency